 - pollers stop on first failure.
 Therefore, no new job instance will run until database connectivity is restored.
-Failed pollers are restarted on database coming back on line. - running job instances continue to run as long as they are not concerned with database connectivity. - They will be impacted if they use some JQM API methods that call the database behind the scenes, such as when they themselves enqueue new job execution requests - They will not be impacted otherwise - Impacted instances will classically crash with a JDBC exception. - ending job instances are stored in memory and wait for the database to come back to be reported.
-This is referred to as "o - Therefore, these instances will be stored as "running" inside the database even if they are actually done.
-Not that it matters if the database is fully down, but if only the connectivity is down and the db is up.
+Failed pollers are restarted on database coming back on line. - running job instances continue to run as long as they are not concerned with database connectivity. - They will be impacted if they use some JQM API methods that call the database behind the scenes, such as when they themselves enqueue new job execution requests

+- They will not be impacted otherwise - Impacted instances will classically crash with a JDBC exception. - ending job instances are stored in memory and wait for the database to come back to be reported.
+This is referred to as "come back to be reported." - Therefore, these instances will be stored as "running" inside the database even if they are actually already done.
+Not that it matters if the database is fully down, but if only the connectivity is down and the db is up it may seem surprising.